symfony/symfony-docs/security.rst

 #. :ref:`Fetching the current User object <retrieving-the-user-object>`.

-A few other important topics are discussed after.
+A few other important topics are discussed below these topics.

 .. _security-installation: